 The best way to improve the energy efficiency of your home’s solid (non-cavity) walls is by adding solid wall insulation.
 There are two ways to insulate a solid wall:

 – External wall insulation.

-With internal wall insulation, installers add insulation to the inside of your exterior walls.
-So, if external wall insulation is like putting a jacket on your property, internal wall insulation is more like putting on a thick vest.
+With internal wall insulation, an insulating layer is added to the inside walls of your home.
+If external wall insulation is like putting a jacket on your property, internal wall insulation is more like putting on a thick vest.

 How to insulate internal walls